 Emergency Funds: Saving for a True Rainy Day

 When unexpected repairs are needed or weather-related disasters strike a community, often associations are left trying to fund projects that require immediate attention.
-Associations, such as condominiums, homeowner associations and co-ops, require different loan options for these circumstances than individual homeowners.
+Associations, such as condominiums, homeowner associations and co-ops, require different loan options for emergency funds than individual homeowners.

 Many associations do not set aside money for such repairs (replacement reserves) or funds for emergencies; they simply pay for the situations as they arise.
 Often these repair costs are too large for associations to pass on to unit owners in an upfront special assessment.

-“Popular Association Banking (PAB) provides associations an alternative to allow them to make the repair today while giving the unit owners breathing room to make payments over a 10- or 15-year period without depleting their individual funds,” says Molly Hime, senior vice president and director of Popular Association Banking.
+“Popular Association Banking (PAB) provides associations an alternative to allow them to make the repair today while giving the unit owners breathing room to make payments over a 10- or 15-year period without depleting their individual funds,” says Molly Hime, senior vice president and division manager of Popular Association Banking.

 Smart Business gained insight from Hime about how associations can properly prepare for everyday repairs and unforeseen disasters.